lzap/gotosocial-selinux/README.md

 Run this command (no restart of anything is needed):

     semanage port -a -t http_port_t -p tcp 8085

+## Troubleshooting

+When you encounter errors, and you will as the software will get more features, do this:

+    sepolgen-ifgen
+    audit2allow -larR

+Open an issue wiwh output from the `audit2allow` command.

 ## Debugging CIL